Applications for the Japan Society for the Promotion of Science fellowships 2020 are now closed.

-To allow the smooth process of research in Japan, sufficient consultation should be made between the candidate and his/her prospective host researcher in advance of the conditions at the host laboratory, including his/her status under the fellowship, and mutual agreement regarding these conditions should be established.
+To allow the smooth process of research in Japan, sufficient consultation should be made in advance between the candidate and their prospective host researcher.
+Mutual agreement regarding the research plan, conditions at the host laboratory and the candidate’s status under the fellowship should be established prior to application.

 As a rule, the fellowship awardees (fellows) shall stay in Japan continuously during the tenure of their fellowships and concentrate on their research at the host institution.
-Fellows may, however, suspend their fellowships for the purpose of childbearing or infant nursing.
 Fellows must not engage in other work, either paid or unpaid, during their tenure.

-Host researchers in Japan must be employed full time or classified as being employed full time (excluding Jokyo, assistant professors, and Joshu, research assistants) at a university or research institution listed in Table 1—Host institutions (PDF, 131 KB).
+Host researchers in Japan must be employed full time or classified as being employed full time at a listed university or research institution.

-Candidates must hold a doctorate degree when the fellowship goes into effect, which must have been received within six years prior to 2 April 2018 (i.e. awarded on or after 2 April 2012) or be scheduled to receive a doctorate degree before the fellowship goes into effect.
+Candidates must hold a doctorate degree which must have been received on or after 2 April 2014, or be scheduled to receive a doctorate degree before the fellowship goes into effect.

-Note: If the doctorate degree has not been awarded at time of application, the PhD thesis needs to have been awarded and a letter is required from the candidate’s institute stating the date that he/she will officially receive the degree.
+If the doctorate degree has not been awarded at time of application, the PhD thesis needs to have been awarded and a letter is required from the candidate’s institute stating the date that they will officially receive the degree.

 MD (medical doctor) holders without a PhD are not eligible.

-Candidates who have previously been awarded a fellowship under the JSPS Postdoctoral Fellowship Program for Foreign Researchers or an STA Fellowship Program are not eligible.
+Candidates who have previously been awarded a fellowship under the JSPS Postdoctoral Fellowship for Research in Japan (Standard – P, and Pathway to University positions in Japan – PU) are not eligible.

 If the fellow resides in Japan on the date his/her award letter is issued, the air ticket to Japan and settling-in allowance will not be provided.

-A research grant ‘Grant-in-Aid for Scientific Research’ (Tokubetsu Kenkyuin Shorei-hi) is available to cover cooperative research related expenses.
-Application for these grants is made by the host researcher through his/her institution.
+A research grant ‘Grant-in-Aid for Scientific Research’ (Tokubetsu Kenkyuin Shorei-hi) is available to cover cooperative research-related expenses.
+Application for these grants is made by the host researcher through their institution.

 The awardees will be asked to participate in surveys aimed at improving the fellowship program.